wibeasley/cms-norman-jbc-2016/connect/README.md

     1. It is probably easier to manage the connections.
 You can run commits every ~10 minutes (when you're connecting only to the Wallabies, and you're not on the internet).
 Every ~1 hour, connect to the internet, and push the 6 commits to the central GitHub server.
     1. Private repositories are [free for schools](https://education.github.com/), for those institutions who care about being scooped.
 1. In addition to writing to the `.logs/` directory, write to a SQLite database.
 That would make the real-time report much easier to generate.

+## Current Limitations
+(CMS Norman can easily live with these.
+Just brainstorming for bigger/older schools with more at stake.)

+1. This only backs up code.
+It lacks an automated way to recover code.
+If disaster strikes, it is probably easiest to let the student browse the code on GitHub.com.
+1. Even w/ a private repository, everyone at a school can see the code for everyone else.
+But if this is a probablem, do not give any student access to the repository.
+You would have to be by them when the look through and download old versions.